Little Crosby: Governance

 From 1950 until 2010 Little Crosby was within the boundaries of the Crosby constituency, whose Member of Parliament (MP)from 1997 till 2010 was Claire Curtis-Thomas, a member of the Labour Party, prior to her election the Crosby seat was generally considered to be a safe Conservative Party stronghold with Tory MP's elected at every election barring the 1981 Crosby by-election where Shirley Williams of the Social Democratic Party was elected to represent the constituency.
 As a result of boundary revisions for the 2010 general election the Crosby constituency was abolished with its northern parts, including Little Crosby, being merged with the Eastern parts of Sefton that were formerly part of the Knowsley North and Sefton East constituency, to form the new constituency of Sefton Central, which is currently represented by the Labour Party MP Bill Esterson.

 For elections to Sefton Council Little Crosby is within the Manor electoral ward and is represented by three councillors.
 The councillors of Manor ward are Martyn Barber of the Conservative Party, John Gibson of the Liberal Democrats, and Steve McGinnity of the Labour Party.

+Little Crosby was formerly a township in the parish of Sephton, in 1866 Little Crosby became a civil parish and in 1894 Little Crosby became an urban district, on 1 April 1932 the parish and urban district were abolished and merged with Great Crosby.
+This urban district was combined with other districts to form the municipal borough of Crosby in 1937.
+This in turn was absorbed into the new Metropolitan Borough of Sefton in 1974.